essentialkaos/mockka/readme.md

 ![Mockka Logo](https://essentialkaos.com/github/mockka-v5.png)

-`Mockka` is a simple utility for mocking HTTP API's.
+`Mockka` is a simple utility for mocking and testing HTTP API's.

 #### Installation
 ````